- All Ages

 Yes, Brighton Beach is wheelchair friendly and has accessible toilets.

-Brighton Beach has not told us if they are fully pushchair friendly.
+No, Brighton Beach have stated they are not pushchair friendly.

 Brighton Beach has not told us if they are dog friendly.